sharovik/wt/README.md

 ## Requirements
 - git - it will be used for branches compare and diff retrieving
+- fetch the destination branch before the `wt` command run

 ## How to use
 In your code, please define the feature by writing of `@featureType {YOUR FEATURE NAME}` comment.